Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Insights into the nature and role of spin fluctuations

 Summarizing, we have shown that a comparison of the two key energy scales $\omega_c=v_F/\xi$ and $\omsf=\gamma\xi^{-2}$ to temperature allows for a determination of the different physical regimes as a function of temperature, in excellent quantitative agreement with our numerical results.
 The momentum-differentiated metallic regime evolves at low-$T$ into a precursor regime of the pseudogap where the quasiparticle lifetime reaches a maximum.
-The metallic regime is not dominated by the spin fluctuations associated with the antiferromagnetic wave vector: rather all momentum transfers contribute.
-This explains, importantly, why quasiparticles whose lifetime increases upon cooling can coexist with antiferromagnetic fluctuations whose correlation length strongly increases (approximately exponentially).
+We have also shown that the metallic regime is not dominated by the spin fluctuations associated with only the antiferromagnetic wave vector, and explained why quasiparticles with a lifetime increasing upon cooling can coexist with antiferromagnetic fluctuations characterized by a correlation length which strongly increases (approximately exponentially).